smhlana/the-mars-rover-challenge/README.md

     This will open up a console screen with instructions and prompts.
 Fill in the required data to deploy and control the rover(s).

+## Thing to note:
+    1. Grid below means plateau.
+The plateau on the console window is represented as a grid.
+    2. The grid is not marked.
+Please follow the conventions of a x-y graph - x is horizontal and increases to the right of the screen, y is vertical and increases to the top of the screen.
+    3. A rover will not move past the set border of the plaetau no matter how many move (M) instructions you issue.
+    4. The maximum dimensions for the plaetau are 20x30.
+The way the plateau is presented depends on your screeen size.
+A plaetau of this size will fit on a 1920x1080 display resolution without being disfigured.
+    5. The maximum number of rovers you can deploy on a plaetau is equal to the maximum number of points you can have on the grid, which is the product of the x and y values of the upper right coordinates.
+    6. The rovers can occupy the same position.
+If this happens, only the one written onto the grid last will be visible, you will be able to see it when one of them moves to a unique location on the grid.